ghacks Technology News

 Orca Browser

-The Orca Browser is based on the Firefox 3 core but adds lots of unique features and options to the table.
 The first thing that you notice after installation is the speed of the browser.
-It’s obviously a felt speed but it seems a lot faster than Firefox 3 or Opera 9.5 for that matter.
+It's obviously a subjective feeling but it seems a lot faster than Firefox 3 or Opera 9.5 for that matter.

-It already has several features build into the browser that Firefox 3 users can only gain by adding add-ons to their browser.
-Talking about ad blockers, mouse gestures and autofilling forms among other things.
-The layout looks cleaner and is slimmer than that of Firefox 3, even with an installed Tiny Menu add-on.
+Talk about ad blockers, mouse gestures and auto-filling forms among other things.
+The layout looks cleaner and is slimmer than that of Firefox 3, even if you have installed the Tiny Menu add-on in Firefox.

-This is mainly achieved by combining the header (that contains only the page title and the buttons to close, maximize and minimize the window in Firefox) with the Menu getting effectively rid of one toolbar at the top.
+This is mainly achieved by combining the header (that displays only the page title and the buttons to close, maximize and minimize the window in Firefox) with the Menu getting effectively rid of one toolbar at the top.

-In addition to that the current version of Orca comes with roughly 15 skins and language support for about 20 languages.
+In addition to that, the current version of Orca comes with roughly 15 skins and language support for about 20 languages.

 The options look kinda confusing at first glance because Orca provides access to several functions that are only available in the about:config dialog In Firefox.